50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Tests of SUGRA GUTs

 \subsection{Gauge and Yukawa coupling unification}

 The history of the gauge coupling unification can be traced to the paper of Georgi, Quinn and Weinberg\cite{Georgi:1974yf}.
 Their analysis demonstrated that the gauge couplings for the strong, weak, and electromagnetic interactions were not constants but dependent on the energy scale.
 Thus, the gauge couplings could be extrapolated from low energy to high energy which would allow the possible test of their unification at high scales.
 In the standard model, extrapolation does bring the gauge coupling constants close to each other at scales of $10^{14}-10^{15}$ GeV.
 However, the meeting of all three at one scale is missed by a wide margin.
 Within MSSM the gauge coupling unification does provide greater promise\cite{Dimopoulos:1981yj}.
 Thus after the precision measurement of the gauge coupling constants at LEP in 1991\cite{Amaldi:1991}, a large number of works appeared thereafter\cite{Ellis:1991,Langacker:1991an,Anselmo:1991,Arnowitt:1992, Ross:1992,Carena:1993, Hall:1993gn,Dasgupta:1995} that tested SUSY and SUGRA models with various degrees of precision.
 However, it has been pointed out that gravitational smearing from the unknown Planck scale physics may aﬀect predictions of an effective supersymmetric grand unification below the Planck scale \cite{Hill:1983xh,Shafi:1983gz,Hall:1992kq,Dasgupta:1995js}.
 The precision measurements of the gauge coupling constants also have important implications for string theory.
-Thus, gauge coupling unification in strings is analyzed in\cite{Dienes:1995,Dienes:1996du,Nilles:1997,Mayr:1993}, and in F-theory grand unification in \cite{Blumenhagen:2009}.
-Another important aspect of SUGRA GUT is the possibility of Yukawa coupling unification for the third generation of quarks.
+Thus, gauge coupling unification in strings is analyzed in\cite{Dienes:1995,Dienes:1996du,Nilles:1997,Mayr:1993}, and in F-theory grand unification in \cite{Blumenhagen:2009}. \\

+{Another important} aspect of SUGRA GUT is the possibility of Yukawa coupling unification for the third generation of quarks.
 Typically, this can occur for the case of large $\tan\beta$\cite{Ananthanarayan:1991xp} which could be as large as $\tan\beta\sim 50$ but it can also arise for much smaller $\tan\beta$ in some models\cite{Babu:2006rp}.